The Curse of Apparent Cause Analysis (Updated)

 Unfortunately, I still hear about facilities outside the nuclear industry being misled into the fiction that they can just do 20% of the effort and get 80% of the results by applying Apparent Cause Analysis to improve safety, quality, patient safety, or industrial productivity.
 I guess they never heard about the problems Apparent Cause Analysis caused in the nuclear industry.
 HERE is an example.

 I know they will eventually learn the difficult lesson that Apparent Cause Analysis doesn’t work (after wasting time and effort and not getting the promised improvements).
 But I worry about the lives lost, the injuries that will not be prevented, the quality incidents that will happen, and the productivity lost while implementing a failed technique – Apparent Cause Analysis.

 So, my advice has changed just a little in 16 years…

 1. Expand good root cause analysis to all precursor incidents.
 See the article “What is a Precursor Incident?” for the definition of a Precursor Incident.
-See the article “Deciding When to Investigate a Precursor Incident (What’s in the Diamond?)” to start defining when you should investigate a minor incident.
+See the article “Deciding When to Investigate a Precursor Incident (What’s in the Diamond?)” to start defining when to investigate a minor incident.

 2. Learn to use the Essential TapRooT® Process (shown above) and Techniques to investigate low-to-medium risk incidents.
-Click HERE for information about the 2-day course to teach you these techniques.
+Click HERE for information about the 2-Day TapRooT® Course to learn these techniques.

 3. STOP investigating minor incidents that don’t deserve to be investigated.
 Instead, categorize and trend them using advanced trending techniques.
 Learn more about advanced trending techniques HERE.
 Or attend our pre-Summit Course on trending.
 Get more information HERE.